-We are 29 million strong and command over 700 billion dollars a year in purchasing power.
+We are more than 30 million strong and command over 700 billion dollars a year in purchasing power.
 We are 1 in every 5 women now and by 2060, we will be 1 in every 3.
 When we lead small businesses, we see the strongest revenue growth amongst all women.

 Luz Collective was built because we were tired of being undervalued, marginalized, and misrepresented.
 We built Luz Collective so that young girls could see themselves represented differently than generations past.
 We built Luz Collective because there is strength in numbers and together we are unstoppable.

 Luz Collective is the past, present, and future.
 Luz Collective is all of us.